mlevis1/uav-image-analysis/README.md

 cv2

-Image files in .jpg format are read from folders using the read_images function, and then input into the cnn/svn model that has been trained with a sample of images of known quality.
-Image names and binary classification (1 for good and 2 for bad) are read from a .csv file.
+Image files in .jpg format are read from folders using the read_images function, and then input into the learning model that has been trained with a sample of images of known quality.
+Image names and binary classification (0 for bad, 1 for good) are read from a .csv file.
 Output is a dataframe of image names labeled as good or bad.